loomio/loomio_help/content/guides/getting_started/having_discussions/index.md

 <iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/1qxGl8MBA88?rel=0" frameborder="0" allowfullscreen></iframe>

 **Facilitation** means “to make easier, to help forward."
 You don't have to be a pro facilitator to help your group have productive discussions.
 In fact, anyone in a group can make little acts of facilitation.
 There are many ways to improve your online communications and collaboration.
 We've also written about the [5 different ways to use threads](/en/guides/5_ways_to_use_threads).
-This thread is a 101 course on Loomio's discussion threads and facilitation.
+This article is a 101 course on Loomio's discussion threads and facilitation.

 ## What makes up a thread